-The school will recognise the serious, long lasting emotional impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of domestic abuse.
+Singleton School will recognise the serious, long lasting emotional impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of domestic abuse.
 All staff will be aware of the signs of domestic abuse and follow the appropriate safeguarding procedures where concerns arise.

-Singleton C of E School has commitment to Operation Encompass and informing all stakeholders of the initiative.
+Singleton C of E School has a commitment to Operation Encompass, the information sharing agreement between police and school settings following police involvement in an incident of domestic abuse, or other potential crimes, and informing all stakeholders of the initiative.

 The lead person for Operation Encompass is Amanda Clayton www.operationencompass.org